prcutler/castopod-user-guide/docs/getting-started/create-podcast.md

 ## Location

 You can optionally add a real or fictitious location name in this field.
-When creating a new episode, you also can add a location to an individual episode.
+When [creating a new episode](../podcast/episodes.md) you also can add a location to an individual episode.

 ## Advanced Parameters